 Whole systems modelling and analysis is used to understand how the entire UK energy system, and the constituent parts within it, might interact and collectively contribute to delivering lowest-cost overall energy system transitions.
 By looking at the whole system, a collaborative environment can be encouraged where innovations progress more quickly from prototype to marketplace, which itself promotes economic benefits.

-Energy Systems Catapult works in collaboration with academia and industry to offer expert National Energy System Modelling and Analysis – drawing on the internationally peer reviewed Energy System Modelling Environment (ESME) tool.
+Energy Systems Catapult works in collaboration with academia and industry to offer expert National Energy System Modelling and Analysis – drawing on the internationally peer reviewed Energy System Modelling Environment (ESME) asset.

 We deliver independent and unbiased evidence to support policy making by government, decision making relating to national and local energy system infrastructure for local authorities, networks, etc.. and more effective targeting of innovation investment by businesses and government.